samuel-cazelli/Chat/README.md

 ## Server Side

-To developed the server side code I used the following technologies:
+The server side code was made with the following technologies:

 * ASP.NET Core
 * SignalR